denial-of-service/AdventOfCode/README.md

 # AdventOfCode

 Advent of Code (AoC) is an annual coding challenge.
-Each day during Advent, a new problem consisting of two parts needs is released.
+Each day during Advent, a new problem consisting of two parts is released.
 This project contains my Python solutions for all the problems I've solved so far.

 The solutions prioritize readability.